Using an employer of record in Japan

 Key leave categories include:

-• Paternity and childcare leave: Non-birthing parents can take childcare leave to care for newborns.
-This is unpaid but may be partially compensated through government benefits.
+- Paternity and childcare leave: Non-birthing parents can take childcare leave to care for newborns.
+This is unpaid but may be partially compensated up to one year, covered by social insurance.

 Background check in Japan

-Background checks are allowed in Japan, and many employers choose to perform them as part of their pre-employment screening process.
+Background checks may be allowed in Japan, and many employers choose to perform them as part of their pre-employment screening process.
 However, they must follow strict legal guidelines.
 Written consent from the employee is also required.

 All background screening activities should be transparent, relevant to the role, and respectful of privacy rights.
 Common pre-employment checks include: